 The words discipline and punishment should be clearly separated.
 In order to shape

-are by its nature, positive) rather than punishment strategies (which are by its nature,
+(which are by its nature, positive) rather than punishment strategies (which are by

 A Study on Child Disciplinary Methods Practiced in Schools in Sri Lanka conducted by National Child Protection Authority (NCPA) in May 2017 revealed 80.4% of students experienced at least one episode of corporal punishment, 53.2% of students experienced at least one episode of physical abuse and 72.5% of students experienced at least one episode of psychological aggression in the past term.